bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Find A Buyer

 As a [[Activities#Downtime Activity]], you can spend a day finding someone interested in purchasing an item for full price (materials + labour).
-This is a skill test based on the settlement's Wealth + your [[Communication#Connection]], and a difficulty based on the rarity of the item.
+This is a skill test based on the settlement's Wealth + your [[Connection]], and a difficulty based on the rarity of the item.

 ### Protect the Head